neilschreiner/TheWheelOfLunch/README.md

 <li> Spin Again Functionality: A "Spin Again" button allows the user to reset the game and spin the wheel again, while retaining the previously entered zip code for convenience. </li>

 <li> Dancing Emoji Background: The web page features a lively background filled with dancing food emojis, including pizza, pasta, burgers, sandwiches, salads, chicken legs, sushi, curry, ramen bowls, and soup bowls, creating a fun and dynamic visual experience. </li>

+Take a spin for yourself right here: <a href="https://neilschreiner.github.io/TheWheelOfLunch/">https://neilschreiner.github.io/TheWheelOfLunch/</a>